4 things to learn from Babbel’s e-learning subscription success

 “Charlie Beckett, head of the Journalism AI project, describes AI in journalism as a disparate collection of applications.
 The one thing they have in common is that they're all trying to help journalists cope with an overabundance of information.

 “It's not about the technology,” he explained.
 “We've got people who are trying to create products.
-They're trying to create tools, or very importantly, trying to see how that tech fits into a system that will use it in an efficient and effective way.”
+They're trying to create tools, or very importantly, trying to see how that fits into a system that will use it in an efficient and effective way.”

 Working within established tech stacks is crucial in making AI useful to newsrooms of all shapes and sizes.
 The most automated content is of little value if it can't be delivered to the right people in the right place at the right time”